 The man himself was a legend in his own lifetime.
-The naive, rustic charm and simple gaiety of his art reinforced his image as an artist who led a bohemian life, travelling the country in a gypsy caravan.
+The naive, rustic charm and simple gaiety of his art reinforced his image as an artist who led a bohemian life, travelling the country in a gypsy caravan with his wife Betty.

 We are delighted to be cataloguing the Ethelbert White family collection and archive which will culminate in a new and important publication about the artist's life and work.
 A selling exhibition drawn from the collection of the artist's family will begin on the 19th March 2020 and will include paintings, watercolours and wood engravings from all periods of White's life.

 We would be very pleased to hear from anyone who has works or information about White's life and work .
 Email - firstname.lastname@example.org.